symfony/symfony-docs/reference/forms/types/language.rst

     The ``choice_self_translation`` option was introduced in Symfony 5.1.

-By default, the choice values are translated into the locale of the application.
+By default, language names are translated into the current locale of the application.
+For example, when browsing the application in English, you'll get an array like ``[..., 'cs' => 'Czech', ..., 'es' => 'Spanish', ..., 'zh' => 'Chinese']`` and when browsing it in French, you'll get the following array:
-For example, when using ``en`` as the locale, you'll get an array like ``[..., 'cs' => 'Czech', ..., 'es' => 'Spanish', ..., 'zh' => 'Chinese']``.
+``[..., 'cs' => 'tchèque', ..., 'es' => 'espagnol', ..., 'zh' => 'chinois']``.

-If this option is ``true``, each choice value is translated into its own language.
-The resulting array is the same regardless of the application locale:
+If this option is ``true``, each language is translated into its own language, regardless of the current application locale:
 ``[..., 'cs' => 'čeština', ..., 'es' => 'español', ..., 'zh' => '中文']``.

 .. include:: /reference/forms/types/options/choice_translation_locale.rst.inc